BUY TICKETS MERCHANDISE

 Quick look at the 2025 Lexus Melbourne Cup contenders

-Fifty three horses are still in contention for this year’s Lexus Melbourne Cup, as the build-up to the race that stops the nation gathers pace.
+Forty horses remain in contention for this year’s Lexus Melbourne Cup, as the build-up to the race that stops the nation® gathers pace.

 Last year, history was made when Knight's Choice claimed the Cup, the first Queensland-trained horse to do so.
 It was a rare local triumph in a race that has grown increasingly international since Vintage Crop’s ground-breaking victory in 1993.